codetalkio/codethoughts.io/posts/2020-03-20-Visual-Studio-Code-on-iPad.md

 $ sudo certbot renew --dry-run
 ```

-Excellent.
+Excellent!
 You are now ready to launch your `code-server` instance using the keys for HTTPS,

 ```bash
 $ code-server --cert ~/.code-server-meta/cert.pem --cert-key ~/.code-server-meta/key.pem --host 0.0.0.0